salif/linkita/README.md

 # Replace "your_username" with your username.
 [extra.profiles.your_username]

-# The URL of avatar.
+# The URL of the avatar.
 # e.g. "icons/github.svg"
 avatar_url = ""